-If you don’t have any and don’t want to buy any, you can opt for using an old fishing net or some other similar material around the plant after you cut it down to the proper size.
+If you don’t have any and don’t want to buy any, you can use an old fishing net or similar material around the plant after you cut it down to the proper size.

-Make sure that the food is easy for them to access, such as on a plate or in a bowl.
-Fill it up with plenty of their preferred snacks, which happen to be all types of nuts and fruits.
-Keep the stash full and the squirrels should have no reason to search your potted plants for food.
+Ensure that the food is easy for them to access, such as on a plate or in a bowl.
+Fill it up with plenty of their preferred snacks, which are all types of nuts and fruits.
+Keep the stash full; the squirrels should have no reason to search your potted plants for food.

-Likewise, try hanging windchimes or string up tin cans or empty soda cans.
-The clatter such hanging objects make will definitely make the squirrels nervous.
+Likewise, try hanging windchimes or string-up tin cans, or empty soda cans.
+The clatter such hanging objects make will make the squirrels nervous.

 11. Scatter Human or Dog Hair

 It might sound gross, but you don’t need much.
 Just a few handfuls of human or dog hair around your potted plants can be enough to keep squirrels out of flowers.

 Gather some hair from the brush or comb you use for your hair or your pet’s brush and scatter it over the soil in your pots.

 Mothballs will keep squirrels away if they contain naphthalene says Pests, Weeds and Problems.
 But mothballs are only a temporary solution.
 As the smell fades, the squirrels will return.

 A downside of using mothballs is that they are toxic to cats, dogs and humans.
 In addition using mothballs is illegal in most countries and states.
 The gases can cause respiratory problems says Ask About Sports.
 Therefore using mothballs is not a good solution to keep squirrels away.